bellinux/pframework/components.md

 7. [**FaceSensor**](components/faceSensor.md): Detects faces using the camera, tracking facial landmarks and expressions.

+8.  [**QR**](components/qr.md): Scans and decodes QR codes using the camera, providing the embedded data through a callback.
+It corresponds to a QR code reader.

 ## Microphone-Based Components

 These components use audio input from a microphone to process sound data for classification, noise detection, or speech recognition.